casper-network/casper-node/node/BINARY_PORT_PROTOCOL.md

 - addition of new [`DbId`](#request-model-details)
 - addition of new [`ErrorCode`](#response-format)

 Implementations of the protocol can handle requests/responses with a different **MINOR** version than their own.
 It is possible that they receive a payload they don't support if their version is lower.
-In that case they should respond with an error code indicating the lack of support for the given payload.
+In that case they should respond with an error code indicating the lack of support for the given payload (`ErrorCode::UnsupportedRequest`).

 Other changes to the protocol such as changes to the format of existing requests/responses or removal of existing requests/responses are only allowed between **MAJOR** versions.
-Implementations of the protocol should not handle requests/responses with a different **MAJOR** version than their own and immediately respond with an error code indicating the lack of support for the given version.
+Implementations of the protocol should not handle requests/responses with a different **MAJOR** version than their own and immediately respond with an error code indicating the lack of support for the given version (`ErrorCode::UnsupportedRequest`).

 Changes to the envelopes (the request/response headers) are not allowed.

 ## Request model details
 There are currently 3 supported types of requests, but the request model can be extended with new variants according to the [versioning](#versioning) rules.
 The request types are: